What is chronic ear infection?

 - damage to the balance function in the ear

-- drainage from hole in eardrum
+- drainage from a hole in the eardrum

 - tympanosclerosis, a hardening of tissue in the ear